Johann Wilhelm Wilms

-Johann Wilhelm Wilms (March 30, 1772 (baptized) – July 19, 1847) was a Dutch-German composer, best known for setting the poem Wien Neêrlands Bloed to music, which served as the Dutch national anthem from 1815 to 1932.
+Johann Wilhelm Wilms (March 30, 1772 (baptized) – July 19, 1847) was a Dutch-German composer, best known for setting the poem Wien Neêrlands Bloed to music, which served as the Dutch national anthem from 1817 to 1932.

 Biography

 Wilms was born in Witzhelden, a small town near Solingen.
 After receiving lessons from his father and oldest brother in piano and composition, Wilms studied flute on his own.
 He moved to Amsterdam in 1791 where he played the flute in two orchestras and was soloist in Mozart and Beethoven piano concertos, giving them their Dutch premieres.
+Here, he also received further instruction in musical theory from the Saxony-born composer Georg Casper Hodermann (1740-1802).

+Around 1793, his first composition was published, a sonata for keyboard (harpsichord or possibly fortepiano), which is lost.
+Three years later, Wilms was one of the six founders of the society Eruditio Musica, which organised concerts at which he was active as pianist and composer.

-He also taught piano at the Koninklijk Nederlandsch Instituut voor Wetenschappen, interviewed applicants for church organist positions, judged composition competitions and wrote for the Allgemeine musikalische Zeitung, a publication he once used as a soapbox to complain about the lack of performance of music by contemporary Dutch composers like himself.
+He taught piano at the Koninklijk Nederlandsch Instituut voor Wetenschappen (the precursor of the present Royal Netherlands Academy of Arts and Sciences) after it was founded by the first King of Holland, Louis Napoleon.
+He soon became a valued member of his adoptive nation's musical community, interviewing applicants for church organist positions, judged composition competitions and wrote for the Allgemeine musikalische Zeitung, a publication he once used as a soapbox to complain about the lack of performance of music by contemporary Dutch composers like himself.

+He received many commissions from wealthy Amsterdam music lovers.
+His work also became known outside Amsterdam, with his fourth symphony being premiered in Leipzig.
+However, Wilms could not live from composing alone and also had to remain active as a performing musician and music teacher.
+However, in December 1805 he married Nicoletta Theodora Versteegh, the daughter of a wealthy art collector, which improved his financial situation as well.